Last Updated: May 2, 2022

 2. Develop An Evacuation Plan

 Now is the time to hone your hurricane evacuation plan.
 Find out if you’re located in a storm surge hurricane evacuation zone.
 Assess if you’re in a property that would be unsafe during a hurricane.
 If you are, figure out where you’d go and how you’d get there if told to evacuate.
 You do not need to travel hundreds of miles.
 For businesses, it’s important to have a Business Continuity Plan in place.
 For families, identify a friend or relative who doesn’t live in an evacuation zone or unsafe home, and coordinate with them to use their home as your evacuation destination.
 Be sure to include your pets in all planning, as most local shelters do not permit them.
 Put your plan in action: type it up and save it online and back it up on the cloud.
-As hurricane season approaches, listen to local officials on questions related to how you may need to adjust any evacuation plans based on the latest health and safety guidelines per local officials.

 Know Your Zone